 - 1. Why is line important in design and drawing? - 2.
 What is the difference between a contour line and an outline? - 3.
-What are the five types of lines? - 4.
-What is variety of line and how is it used? - 5.
-How can lines create organic and geometric shapes? - 6.
-How are lines used to create pattern and motif? - 7.
-How are lines used to create texture? - 8.
-How are lines used to create value? - 9.
+What is a still life?
+What is observational drawing/realism? - 4.
+How do artists create composition with line? - 5.
 How has line been used in art throughout history?